mousrij/devops-bootcamp-08-jenkins/Notes.md

 ### Build Docker Image
 Add a Dockerfile to your project sources (in the Git repository), which builds a Docker image from the final (maven, gradle, npm, etc.) build artifact.

-In the Jenkins job add an "Execute shell" step to build stepd and enter the command `docker build -t java-maven-app:1.0 .`.
+In the Jenkins job add an "Execute shell" step to the build steps and enter the command `docker build -t java-maven-app:1.0 .`.

 ### Push image to DockerHub
 Sign in to your account on [DockerHub](https://hub.docker.com/) and create a private repository (if you don't already have one).

 For Jenkins to be able to push images to this repository, we need to configure the credentials.
-Go to "Jenkins" > "Manage Jenkins" > "Manage Credentials" > "Stores scoped to Jenkins" > "Jenkins" > "Global credentials" > "Add credentials" and enter your DockerHub username and password and an ID (e.g. docker-hub-repo).
+Go to "Dashboard" > "Manage Jenkins" > "Manage Credentials" > "Stores scoped to Jenkins" > "Jenkins" > "Global credentials" > "Add credentials" and enter your DockerHub username and password and an ID (e.g. docker-hub-repo).

 Now go back to the Jenkins build configuration and jump to the "Build Environment" section, select "Use secret text(s) or file(s)", add a "Username and password (separated)" binding, define the names of the environment variables holding the username and password (e.g. DOCKER_HUB_USERNAME and DOCKER_HUB_PASSWORD) and select the correct credentials.
-Now scroll down to the "Build" section (Execute shell), adjust the tag name of the applications image (`docker build -t <your/private-repo-name:version> .) and add commands to login and push the image to the private repository:
+Now scroll down to the "Build" section (Execute shell), adjust the tag name of the applications image (`docker build -t <your/private-repo-name:version> .`) and add commands to login and push the image to the private repository:
 ```sh
 echo $DOCKER_HUB_PASSWORD | docker login -u $DOCKER_HUB_USERNAME --password-stdin
 docker push <your/private-repo-name:version>